Exercise may be one of the best moves you can make, even if you have heart disease.

-- Strengthen your heart and cardiovascular system
+- Strengthens your heart

-- Improve your symptoms of congestive heart failure
+- May improve congestive heart failure symptoms

-- Lower blood pressure
+- Lowers your blood pressure

-- Boost self-image and self-esteem
+- Boosts your mood and self-esteem

-- Improve sleep
+- Improves sleep

 - How much exercise can I do each day?